mindallcrm/form-integration/README.md

 ## Inject & Configure

 To create leads in CRM insert the script and configure it.
-Required fields are organization ID and names of the form fields.
+Required fields are organization ID and inputs descriptions.
 You can find configuration examples below.

 ### Minimum configuration